-The Art History major stresses breadth of knowledge and focused study.
+The art history major stresses breadth of knowledge and focused study.
 By engaging directly with museum collections and taking advantage of many possible study abroad opportunities, majors and minors graduate with a visual sophistication they did not previously possess.
-Understanding the ways in which visual information and physical space entertain, inform, and persuade is a vital skill in a contemporary world awash in images.
-For more detailed information see the Art History section of the course catalog.
-All courses are designed to contribute in various ways to the College’s Learning Goals.
+Understanding the ways in which visual information and physical space entertain, inform and persuade is a vital skill in a contemporary world awash in images.

 Art History Major